ruby-processing/propane/_posts/2016-09-05-contributed.md

 wget http://download.processing.org/contribs/contribs.txt
 ```

-Note toxiclibs, pbox2d  and generative libraries are available as rubygems, further the libraries in the contributed list only contains libraries curated (_filtered_) by Prisoner John.
+NB `toxiclibs`, `pbox2d`, `joonsrenderer`  and `generative libraries` are available as rubygems, further the libraries in the contributed list only contains libraries curated (_filtered_) by Prisoner John, there are many more that are available out there eg Joshua Davis `hype`.

 An example library listing in contribs.txt:-